 The final entry of the Mazengarb name (until Ernest's burial in 1986) is in the burials register when Jacob Mazengarb, resident in Peldon but buried in Little Wigborough, died in 1813 aged 42 years.

-The Mazengarb line at Copt Hall disappears with Edward and Mary May's deaths and the Beans (related to the Mays by marriage) and the Harveys are subsequent occupiers.
+The direct Mazengarb line at Copt Hall disappears with Edward and Mary May's deaths but there are still links with subsequent occupiers in the nineteenth century.

 Charterhouse moved to Godalming in 1872 which seems to be when they gave up the estate at Little Wigborough during the tenure of the Bean family.

 Copt Hall within Living Memory